-Table 4 shows the annual average incidence rates of silicosis among the working population, by race and county where there was at least one case in that county.
-Yellow-highlighted rates are for counties where both white and African American cases were reported.
-The highest rates were among African American males in Shiawassee (233 cases per 100,000), Muskegon (117 cases per 100,000), Saginaw (36 cases per 100,000), and Monroe (18 cases per 100,000).
-The incidence of African American silicosis cases was 5.3 times greater than white males.
-More information about health disparities and occupational lung disease, particularly silicosis, can be found in our Fall 2014 PS News newsletter (V25N4), at: www.oem.msu.edu.
+Location Table 4 shows the annual average incidence rates of silicosis among the working population, by race and county where there was at least one case in that county.
+Yellow-highlighted rates are for counties where both white and Black silicosis cases were reported.
+The highest rates were among Black males in Shiawassee (226 cases per 100,000), Muskegon (113 cases per 100,000), Saginaw (35 cases per 100,000), and Monroe (18 cases per 100,000).
+The incidence of Black males with silicosis was 5.1 times greater than white males with silicosis.
+More information about health disparities and occupational lung disease can be found in our Fall 2014 PS News newsletter (V25N4), at: www.oem.msu.edu.
 Figure 4 shows the counties of the companies at which the patients' silica exposure occurred; Muskegon, Wayne and Saginaw were the top three counties for silicosis cases.